WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 1,000 customers in its queue.

 Let's look at some methods for handling overload.
-We'll see that the methods available depend on changing changing the queuing space, the `Departure Rate`, and/or the `Arrival Rate`.
+We'll see that the methods available depend on changing the queuing space, the `Departure Rate`, and/or the `Arrival Rate`.

-## Solution 1: Add more queue space
+### Solution 1: Add more queue space

 If an service's buffer gets full, just add more space.
 Most modern operating systems will do this for you, via the wonderful magic